 - Element Failure in a Heating System

 The heating element can short-circuit if the heating element’s shell starts to fracture.
-If your water heater has two distinct heating components, you should inspect each one to ensure proper operation.
-You also need to look at the individual heating components if the thermostat issue mentioned above persists.
+If your water heater has two distinct heating components, inspect each to ensure proper operation.
+You must also examine the heating components if the abovementioned thermostat issue persists.

 - Make Sure There are No Leaks in Water

 Many outdated 50-gal water heater breaker sizes tend to leak.
 In that instance, water could start gravitating toward all the electrical components.
-If there is standing water close to the water heater, it could go into touch with an electrical component.
+If there is standing water close to the water heater, it could come into contact with an electrical component.
 This can shorten the entire system and result in severe electrical shock.

 - See How It’s Wired Internally